 AB 714-Co-prescribing naloxone.
 Last year, AB 2760, which was signed into law, requires prescribers to offer a prescription for naloxone to patients at high risk of overdose.
 This bill will exclude prescribers when they are prescribing, ordering or administering medications to a patient in an inpatient health facility or prescribing to a patient in outpatient-based hospice care.

-AB 824-Prohibits delaying production of generic drugs.
-This bill preserves access to affordable drugs by making it unlawful for generic and brand name drug manufacturers to enter into pay-for-delay agreements.
-"Pay for delay," is a practice by which pharmaceutical firms with brand name drugs engage in contracts with generic manufacturers and, sometimes, other entities to delay the production of a generic version after the drug's brand name patent expires, usually in exchange for some benefit, most often a monetary payment.
+AB 824-This bill prohibits delaying production of generic drugs and improves access to affordable drugs by making it unlawful for generic and brand name drug manufacturers to enter into pay-for-delay agreements.
+"Pay for delay" is a practice by which pharmaceutical firms with brand name drugs engage in contracts with generic manufacturers and, sometimes, other entities to delay the production of a generic version of a drug's brand name, usually in exchange for some value, which could include a monetary payment or other type of value.
 This bill will accomplish this by making these agreements presumptively anti-competitive.

-AB 890-Allows full practice authority for nurse practitioners.
-This bill will allow nationally certified nurse practitioners, after completing specific transition requirements, to practice to the full scope of their license independent of physician oversight.
+AB 890-This bill will allow nationally certified nurse practitioners, after completing specific transition requirements, to practice to the full scope of their license independent of physician oversight.
 Twenty-two other states allow full practice authority of nurse practitioners.
 Increasing the number of primary care health care practitioners will increase access to care for many more people in California, especially in underserved and rural areas.
+This bill is a two-year bill and the bill cannot move until January 2020.

-AB 1042-Increase home upkeep allowance for vulnerable seniors.
-There are nearly 1.2 million low-income seniors enrolled in the state’s Medi-Cal program.
+AB 1042-There are nearly 1.2 million low-income seniors enrolled in the state’s Medi-Cal program.
 Some of these seniors who are temporary residents of skilled nursing facilities are eligible for a Medi-Cal deduction called the “Home Upkeep Allowance.”
 This allowance allows a person to keep $209 every month, for up to 6 months, for the maintenance of their home while they’re temporarily residing in one of these facilities.
 Vulnerable seniors may be at risk of losing their homes in these circumstances and this woefully low allowance has not been increased in 40 years.
-This bill is intended to ensure that, with an increase in this allowance, they have the best chance of returning to their home after a short-term stay in a skilled nursing facility.
+This bill would, first, increase upkeep allowance so seniors can return to their home; the current amount is woefully inadequate to maintain a home in California.
+Second, it would establish a new “transitional needs fund” for people who want to leave a nursing home but who can’t move out because they don’t have a place to go.

-AB 1088-Maintain Medi-Cal eligibility for seniors.
-This bill is intended to prevent seniors and people with disabilities who are dually enrolled in Medicare and Medi-Cal from losing their Medi-Cal coverage when the state begins paying their Medicare Part B premiums, which covers physician services.
-This amount, which is $135.50 per month (or $271 for a couple) can be just enough to increase their countable income for purposes of determining their Medi-Cal eligibility to cause them to be dropped from no-cost Medi-Cal and placed on a share-of-cost Medi-Cal where they would be required to pay hundreds of dollars more for their care.
+AB 1088-This bill is intended to prevent seniors and people with disabilities who are dually enrolled in Medicare and Medi-Cal from losing their Medi-Cal coverage when the state begins paying their Medicare Part B premiums, which covers physician services.
+This amount, which is $135.50 per month (or $271 for a couple) can be just enough to increase their countable income for purposes of determining their Medi-Cal eligibility and can cause them to be dropped from no-cost Medi-Cal and placed on a share-of-cost Medi-Cal where they would be required to pay hundreds of dollars more for their care.
 This bill will prevent this unfair process, or "senior penalty," by disregarding the state’s payment for their Medicare premium as income and allowing them to maintain consistent coverage.

-AB 1174-Maintain anesthesiologists in network.
-AB 72 passed in 2016 prevents consumers from "surprise billing" when their medical care was provided in a network facility but the provider was not a member of their network.
+AB 1174-A law passed in 2016, AB 72, prevents consumers from "surprise billing" when their medical care was provided in a network facility but the provider was not a member of their network.
 That law also requires facilities to maintain a network that has an adequate number of each of the right types of providers to deliver the volume of health care services needed.
 This legislation will ensure that health plans and health insurers have a contractual relationship with an adequate number of anesthesiologists so that enrollees and insureds will have access to these types of providers at contracted facilities.
+This is a two-year bill and cannot be taken up until January 2020.

 AB 1642-Medi-Cal managed care plans.
 This bill would allow Medi-Cal managed care plans to add the use of clinically appropriate telecommunications technology in order to meet the state's required timely access to health care standards.